telerik/winforms-docs/themes/advanced-topics/adding-custom-redistributable-themes-to-your-application/adding-a-custom-theme-as-a-resource.md

   * In a VB.NET application, it does not matter whether the theme file is in a folder or not, the pattern is always the same: __ProjectRootNamespace.ThemeFileName.Extention__.

-1. Perform the same action for all theme files needed and also for the  __theme repository__
+1. Perform the same action for all theme files needed and also for the  __theme repository__.

 1. Build the application.
 This will include the custom theme file in your assemblies.